MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-networkisolation.md

 <!-- EnterpriseNetworkDomainNames-Description-Begin -->
 <!-- Description-Source-DDF -->
 This is the list of domains that comprise the boundaries of the enterprise.
-Data from one of these domains that is sent to a device will be considered enterprise data and protected These locations will be considered a safe destination for enterprise data to be shared to.
+Data from one of these domains that's sent to a device will be considered enterprise data and protected These locations will be considered a safe destination for enterprise data to be shared to.
 This is a comma-separated list of domains, for example contoso. sharepoint. com, Fabrikam. com.

 > [!NOTE]
 > The client requires domain name to be canonical, otherwise the setting will be rejected by the client.
 Here are the steps to create canonical domain names:Transform the ASCII characters (A-Z only) to lower case.
 For example, Microsoft.
 COM -> microsoft. com.
 Call IdnToAscii with IDN_USE_STD3_ASCII_RULES as the flags.
 Call IdnToUnicode with no flags set (dwFlags = 0).